Research design in International Relations/International Political Economy

 The course aims at providing first- and second-year PhD students with an opportunity to critically reflect and improve the research designs of their PhD theses.
 The course also aims at providing third- and fourth-year PhD students with a venue to present ongoing research work and to check progress towards the completion of the thesis manuscript.
 Finally, the course also provides all students with an opportunity to get acquainted with the academic practice of reviewing other colleagues’ research work.

 The seminar has a crash course format and is organized into three full-day meeting according to the schedule provided below.
 45 minutes will be assigned to each student to present ongoing thesis work, with 15 minutes of presentation, 10 minutes for the discussants and remaining time for Q&A with the audience.
 Each student will be assigned at least one discussant but all participants are expected to provide comments and feedback.
 Further details about the order of students’ presentations will be provided by the instructor via email by the end of March 2024.

 Requirements and assessment:

-Second, third and fourth-year PhD students will be required to circulate a draft thesis chapter or a thesis-related manuscript by April 25, 2022.
+Second, third and fourth-year PhD students will be required to circulate a draft thesis chapter or a thesis-related manuscript two weeks before presentation.
 By the same date, first-year students will be required to circulate an extended and updated PhD research proposal.